AhmedHafez2000/Boost-Conv-TL494-250W/README.md

 **(This circuit can be fabricated in home a printable file is attached in PCB folder.)**

+There are 2 version of the design one with SMD vesion of TL494 IC and the other with through hole version, **I recommend the TH version as has better heat disspation for the MOSFET and the schottky diode**.

 ## DIY Sample
 ### SMD Version
 ![](https://github.com/AhmedHafez2000/Boost-Conv-TL494-250W/blob/main/Photos/IMG_1.jpg?raw=true)